republicprotocol/renex-sol/docs/01-balances.md

 function withdraw(address _token, uint256 _value) public
 ```

 The Ethereum account that calls `withdraw` will be identified as the trader.
 The ERC20 token at the `_token` address will be used to transfer `_value` amount of the token from RenEx Balances to the trader.
 The trader's balance for that token will be decremented accordingly.
+RenEx Balances will not allow a trader to withdraw if the `_value` would cause their balance to drop below zero.
 The `_value` is assumed to be the smallest unit supported by the ERC20 token.

 Using the `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` address for `_token` will signal that the trader is withdrawing ETH.
 The `_value` is assumed to be the smallest unit of ETH  — wei.

-*Note: RenEx Balances will not allow a trader to withdraw if the `_value` would cause their balance to drop below zero.*